 reduce ammonia formation.

-A good ratio is a layer of 5 to 7 cm, alternating chips and sawdust, to be renewed after each use.
+A good ratio is a layer of 5 to 7 cm, alternating wood chips and sawdust, to be renewed after each use.

-Using suitable water and avoiding odorous materials
+Use suitable water and avoid odorous materials

 - do not retain odors;